 The nutritional and health benefits vary from green to green.
 Leafy greens are rich with beta-carotene, iron, and calcium.
 Darker leaved greens, like kale and chard, are additionally high in lutein and zeaxanthin, which both help protect your eyes from degenerative conditions.
 Even though the greens are small, they pack quite the nutritional punch, giving full meaning to the saying "a little goes a long way".

 Because microgreens require only minimal sunlight and growing space, they are ideal to grow in a container on your kitchen windowsill for easy access.
 Since you are able to control the growing environment by planting the seeds yourself, you can choose to use fully organic growing methods.

 Step by Step Instructions for Growing Microgreens

 For continuous crops, use succession planting.
-Start a second crop of microgreens around a week after the first crop, a third crop about a week after the second crop, and so on.
-This will allow for continuous harvest of delicious microgreens.
+Start a second crop of microgreens around a week after the first crop, the third crop about a week after the second crop, and so on.
+This will allow for a continuous harvest of delicious microgreens.

 At the Pinetree Garden Seeds headquarters in rural Maine, we love microgreens so much!
 Share your favorite tricks and techniques for microgreen gardening in the comments below.